felluminati/PhaserWorkshopLearndot/concepts/060-adding-more-game-objects/000-add-enemy.md

   * Scale the sprite to .25 (since it's too big)

 - In FgScene create(), instantiate a new instance of the enemy and place him at the other side of the screen at position (600, 400)
+- Add collisions for:
-- Add collider for the enemy and the ground (so he doesn't fall through)
+  * enemy and the ground (so he doesn't fall through)
+  * player and the enemy

 <hint title="Enemy.js solution">
 ```javascript